cloud4rpi/docs/docs/index.md

 ## Documentation Structure

-The **Getting Started** and **How To** sections are diferent for each platform, use the drop-down menu on these sections to select your platform:
+The **Getting Started** and **How To** sections are different for each platform, use the drop-down menu on these sections to select your platform:

 ![](res/platform-selector.png)

 ## Where to Begin?

-If you are new to Cloud4RPi, begin by reading the **Geting Started** topic for your platform:
+If you are new to Cloud4RPi, begin by reading the **Getting Started** topic for your platform:

 - [Connecting a New Raspberry Pi Board](/start/rpi/)
 - [Connecting a New C.H.I.P.
 Board](/start/chip/)